-The success of your e-commerce store does not depend on how many people visit your store, but how many of them actually convert.
+The success of your eCommerce business does not depend on how many people visit your website, but how many of them convert.
 The more conversions you get, the more revenue you make and it majorly depends on your checkout page.
-What kind of a checkout process do you follow?
+Which checkout process do you follow?
 One Page Checkout or Multi-Page Checkout?

-Customers desire a simplified checkout experience while they are on an e-commerce store.
+Customers desire a simplified checkout experience when they are on an eCommerce website.
 A complicated checkout hampers the shopping experience of customers, which eventually results in lost conversions.
-To simplify the shopping experience and provide customers with a convenient checkout process, e-retailers are shifting towards one-page checkout, leaving the traditional multi-step checkout process behind.
+To simplify the shopping experience and providing customers with a convenient checkout process, e-retailers are shifting towards one step checkout, leaving the traditional multi-step checkout process behind.

 In this article, I will pinpoint the differences between both the checkout processes and help you make a better choice.